-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Nashville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Nashville is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Nashville who work in office and administrative support (15.16%), management occupations (11.28%), and sales jobs (8.48%).
+Unlike some cities, Nashville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Nashville are a mix of both white- and blue-collar jobs.
+Overall, Nashville is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Nashville who work in sales jobs (13.46%), food service (12.86%), and office and administrative support (11.08%).

 Nashville is a very ethnically-diverse city.
 The people who call Nashville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nashville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Nashville include German, English, Scots-Irish, and Dutch.
+Important ancestries of people in Nashville include English, German, Scots-Irish, and Scottish.

 The most common language spoken in Nashville is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and African languages.